 Depending upon the situation, other emergency services may be provided by the community in which the campus is located as well as county, state, and federal emergency response services.
-Emergency procedures and notification methods are reviewed and tested annually through scheduled fire drills, monthly Security training, and testing of the Rave Alert Emergency Notification System® annually.
+Emergency procedures and notification methods are reviewed and tested annually through scheduled fire drills, monthly Security training, and testing of the Rave Alert Emergency Notification System® at least twice a year.